blantz/homebridge-tivo-control/README.md

 [information here](doc/README.md).

-The last type are switches predefined to common actions, such as pausing a recording, etc. Currently only four of these are defined, Play, Pause, Standby and Resume.
+The last type are switches predefined to common actions, such as pausing a recording, etc. Currently only four of these are defined, Play, and Pause.
-> NOTE: Tivo has a Remote Control feature that needs to be enabled in the
-> Settings, in order for this plugin to be able to communicate with the Tivo.
->
-> Look for it in the Remote Control page and enable it.
 # Installation

 1. Install homebridge using: `npm install -g homebridge`